How to Test for Sugar in Food: 6 Methods That Actually Work | SugarFlag

 Scan the Ingredient List for Sugar Aliases

-Even without the "Added Sugars" line, you can test for sugar by scanning the ingredient list.
+No "Added Sugars" line?
+You can still check by reading the ingredient list.
 Ingredients are listed by weight, so if sugar (or a sugar alias) appears in the first 3-5 ingredients, it's a major component.

 • "-ose" endings: glucose, fructose, dextrose, maltose, sucrose